National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 “That’s been somewhat of a challenge,” says Jon Zerivitz, co-founder of Union Craft, who, like other local brewers, would like to see Marylanders spend more of their beer-drinking dollars on truly local options, such as his own light lager, Zadie’s, brewed in Medfield.
 And yet, the Pikesville native has to admit, “You can’t help but be amazed by the power of their brand.
 It literally looms large over this city.”

 Without a doubt, it’s a love affair founded in both fact and fiction.
-And yet the latter isn’t stopping fans from flocking for selfies any time the foam-headed, human-performed Mr. Boh shows up at an event, like he’s some sort of Taylor Swift.
-And whether they drink it or not, we’d bet good month that every other reader also owns a T-shirt declaring that BOH KNOWS, or that this is BOHTIMORE, with Route One Apparel having sold hundreds of thousands of pieces of National Bohemian swag over the last decade.
+And yet the latter isn’t stopping fans from flocking for selfies any time the foam-headed, human-performed Mr. Boh shows up at an event, as if he’s some sort of Taylor Swift.
+And we’d bet good money that every other reader owns a T-shirt declaring that BOH KNOWS, or that this is BOHTIMORE, with Route One Apparel having sold hundreds of thousands of bits of Boh swag over the last decade.
+After all, a few years ago, when the controversial lyrics of “Maryland, My Maryland” made the rounds on the internet, some even suggested a new state song: National’s old Land of Pleasant Living jingle.

-Of course, if you ever need to find the faith, head to the eastern edge of the city limits, back to the corner of Conkling and Dillon, just past one of those fading “Greatest City in America” benches, where Gundlach once worked.
+Of course, if you ever need to find the faith, head to the eastern edge of the city limits, back to the corner of Conkling and Dillon, just past one of those fading “Greatest City in America” benches, to where Gundlach once worked.

 That this is a town built on history, and hard work, and a little charm.
 And that that same spirit has been passed down the generations.
-Sometimes even literally as an ice-cold thing you can hold in your own two hands.
+Sometimes even literally as an ice-cold thing that you can hold in your own two hands.

 “That’s what grounds it here,” says O’Prey.
 “And my gosh, just driving down I-95 and seeing Mr. Boh—how do you know you’re in Baltimore?
 Well, there it is.”